 Designing a machine that size was a lot harder than I ever thought it would be.
 What was intended to be a one summer project turned into a two year tour of technology including magnetic theory, power generation, mathematics, mechanical engineering, woodworking, metalworking, meteorology, CAD/CAM, computer programming, electronics and aerodynamic theory.
 If you feel like acquiring some real world skills, go build a windmill!
 I never ever realized how much knowledge goes into making one of these until I tried it for myself.

 The most demanding bit in my spec was that the windmill should be super reliable and should not require maintenance other than a lube job once every year or so.
 The place where it was put up has some of the harshest climate conditions on the planet, winters with days of -40 celsius and summers of +35 and sometimes even higher.
-Taking the windmill down during the winter was absolutely not an option (too much snow and no grip for the tractor used to raise and lower it) so reliability was extremely important, being without power meant that our house would be inhabitable almost instantly (no backup power grid, we did have a stand-by diesel generator which was used quite a bit before the windmill was installed).
+Taking the windmill down during the winter was absolutely not an option (too much snow and no grip for the tractor used to raise and lower it) so reliability was extremely important, being without power would mean that our house would become un-inhabitable almost instantly (no backup power grid, we did have a stand-by diesel generator which was used quite a bit before the windmill was installed).

 When starting out I thought this was going to be a one-man job.
 I did not intend to involve as many people as it eventually took and I’m really grateful to all the people that lent a hand (or two) at fulfilling my dream and that helped with their knowledge, skills and time.
 Without that it would have never ever worked.

 Windmills consist of several major components: a structure that holds the generator, typically a tower of some sort, an alternator, an optional gearbox (the one described here is direct drive so there is no gearbox), a rotor plate + (optional) governor that holds the blade assembly and the blades themselves, and finally a tail.